Privacy Policy

 - DNS records (A, AAAA, MX, NS, TXT, CNAME, DNSSEC, SPF), TLD and registrar relationships, and domain hierarchy;

-- TLS certificate metadata;
+- TLS certificate metadata and certificate-transparency observations;

 - A web-link graph derived from the open Common Crawl dataset;

-- GeoIP location data licensed from MaxMind (GeoLite2);
+- GeoIP location data licensed from MaxMind;

 Personal data within the graph

-Data We Collect When You Use the MCP Server
+Data We Collect When You Use the MCP Server and Query API

 - The plan tier under which the request ran.

-We log query content because:
+We log this information because:

 - it is shown back to you in your usage dashboard inside the console;